maunovaha/CPlusPlusPrimer/README.md

 1. Every exercise solution on purpose avoids using C++ language concepts which are not introduced in preceding chapters of the book.

-2. Some of the example code provided by the book is modified to use more consistent variable naming and syntax.
+2. Some of the example code provided by the book is modified to use better variable naming and syntax.

 ## Used software / environment